What goes on in the Hatha Yoga Class?

 RELAXATION The session will end with a relaxation practice to help you release stress.

 - If practised regularly, yoga will strengthen and tone your muscles; improve the quality of your breathing, increase joint movement; and help you to relax your body and mind.

 - These Hatha yoga classes are suitable for adults of all ages and fitness levels.
 You do not have to be flexible, young, fit or thin to do yoga.
 Yoga is about discovering what you can do today and then exploring that.

-COST – block booking for the term or drop-in price available.
+COST – block booking for the term £6/class

 ABOUT YOUR YOGA TEACHER

 I have completed the course for a British Wheel of Yoga teaching certificate.
 Established in 1965 the B.W.Y. is the largest yoga membership organisation in the UK, committed to promoting a greater understanding of yoga and its safe practice through experience, education, study and training.